13 May Bangkok Skytrain Stations Posted at 10:09h in

 The redesigned system offers an improved cosmetic appearance of the speaker housing and provides improved sound quality using a new open duplex amplifier with an integrated hearing loop function.
 It features two surface-mounted customer speaker modules and a close-talking customer ‘bridge’ mounted microphone to replace previous ‘flush mounted’ components.
 These changes offer improved voice reproduction, better intelligibility even in noisy stations and are far more robust due to vandal-proof construction.

 Feedback on the new systems has been extremely positive from both the BTS and its customers.
 The addition of the integrated hearing loop has also improved the accessibility of the BTS ticket offices for its customers with hearing loss.
 Graham Murrell, Managing Director of Risk Protection Ltd, said:

 New lines are being built across Bangkok for the extension of the Skytrain, with completion planned in 2022.
-Contract details are therefore being finalised for the supply and installation of Contacta Speech Transfer Systems to all ticket offices on new lines.
+Contract details are therefore being finalized for the supply and installation of Contacta Window Intercom Systems to all ticket offices on new lines.